cmunilla/JPath/README.md

 Path vs Value
 -------------
 In the Goessner implementation a JsonPath can return either `Path` or `Value`. `Value` is the default and what all the examples above are returning.
-If you rather have the path of the elements our query is hitting this can be acheived with an option.
+If you rather have the path of the elements our query is hitting this can be achieved with an option.

 ```java
 Configuration conf = Configuration.builder()